RCUB-Official/RePol/README.md

 This tool helps resource owners in the creation of repository and service policies and alignment of their services with requirements for participation and onboarding in the above-mentioned infrastructures.

 ## Install
-Make sure to select the path for template directory.
-Default is `/usr/local/fm_templates` and it can be changed in `RePol/src/main/resources/config/settings.cfg` file.
+Freemarker templates are in dedicated directory in `Maven` `resources` directory.
+Default (relative) path for template directory is `freemarker_templates` and it can be changed in `RePol/src/main/resources/config/settings.cfg` file.
-Default templates are provided in `RePol/fm_templates`.
+Default templates are provided in `src/main/resources/fm_templates`.

 ```
 cd RePol